Welcome! Добро пожаловать!

 The future of U.S. – Russian relations depends to a great extent upon mutual understanding of each other’s concerns and priorities.
 It is imperative that the next generation of U.S. specialists on Russia and Eurasia learn not only from Western discourse, but directly from leading experts on Russia and Eurasia from the Russian Federation and other post-Soviet states.
 The Graduate Initiative in Russian Studies at the Middlebury Institute of International Studies represents an important step in providing this educational opportunity.

-Dr. Anna Vassilieva founded GIRS in 2013 as a way to promote a more nuanced, clear-eyed, and comprehensive understanding of Russia for young American and graduate students from other countries.
+Dr. Anna Vassilieva founded GIRS in 2013 as a way to promote a more nuanced, clear-eyed, and comprehensive understanding of Russia for graduate students from both the United States and abroad.
 GIRS continues to evolve, but its mission continues with assistance from graduate students at MIIS — meet the GIRS team.

 The Graduate Initiative in Russian Studies is located at the Middlebury Institute of International Studies at Monterey.
 Our office is at 400 Pacific St. in Monterey, CA, 93940.
-You can contact GIRS Director Anna Vassilieva at email@example.com and Casey Caruso at firstname.lastname@example.org, or call at (831) 647-3546.
+You can contact GIRS Director Anna Vassilieva at firstname.lastname@example.org and Casey Caruso at email@example.com, or call at (831) 647-3546.

 GIRS and MIIS Degree Programs